Progress Wrestling: Current champions

-Inactive championships

-Progress Proteus Championship

-It was announced on 21 July 2019 that the old Progress Atlas Championship which was unified with the Progress World Championship will be replaced.
-The title was named after the shapechanging Greek god, Proteus.
-Progress co-founder Jim Smallman said in the announcement that the champion will be able to pick the stipulation for the championship matches, subject to approval by the promotion.

-Reigns

 Reception

 Patrick Lennon, wrestling journalist for the Daily Star, has attended and reviewed Progress shows.

 Carrie Dunn, founder and main contributor of wrestling blog "The Only Way is Suplex", published the book Spandex, Screw Jobs & Cheap Pops: Inside the Business of British Pro Wrestling.
 Progress Wrestling features frequently in the book including opening a chapter regarding London based wrestling promotions.